suryargv27/dsa_knight_traversal/README.md

 - Optimizing BFS with bi-directional search to speed up computations.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Contributing
-Feel free to fork the repository and submit pull requests for improvements or bug fixes.